diagrams/diagrams-doc/doc/vector.rst

 A *point* is a location in space.
-In ``diagrams``, points are based on the `vector-space-points`:pkg: package, and in the case of 2D are represented by the type `P2`.
+In ``diagrams``, points are based on the `vector-space-points`:pkg: package, and in the case of 2D are represented by the type `Point V2 Double`.
 In 2D, points are usually thought of as a pair of `x`:math: and `y`:math: coordinates (though other coordinate systems could be used as well, *e.g.* polar coordinates).